segiddins/FDWKit/README.md

 FDWKit
 ======
 The easiest way to access the FeedWrangler API on iOS or OSX.
-The only dependency is `AFNetworking`, which you shouldn be using anyway.
-Just clone and import, and you're ready to go.
+The only dependency is `AFNetworking`, which you should be using anyway.
+Just clone and `#import <FDWKit/FDWKit.h>`, and you're ready to go.
 No further configuration required.

-Installation via cocoapods will be available as soon as the project reaches 0.1.0.
+While the project doen't yet have 100% coverage of the FeedWrangler API, that is the ultimate goal.
+Feel free to contribute and help smooth out the rough patches, and definitely open up an issue if you use FDWKit in one of your apps so we can get a list going.